BU URBAN Internship Course

 - Share internship progress

-- Assignment(s) for next class on June 24:
+- Assignment(s) for next class:

 - Complete the following readings: